-Born in 1943, John Shattuck earned a BA degree from Yale College in 1965, an MA from Clare College (Cambridge University) in 1967, and a JD from Yale Law School, where he served on the editorial board of the Yale Law Journal, in 1970.
+Born on September 22, 1943, John Shattuck earned a BA degree from Yale College in 1965, an MA from Clare College (Cambridge University) in 1967, and a JD from Yale Law School, where he served on the editorial board of the Yale Law Journal, in 1970.
 After completing his formal education, Shattuck worked as: a law clerk to Judge Edward Weinfeld of the U.S. District Court in the Southern District of New York (1970-71); National Staff Counsel at the American Civil Liberties Union (1971-76); a visiting lecturer at Princeton University’s Woodrow Wilson School of Politics (1972); Executive Director of the ACLU’s Washington office (1976-84); Vice President of Government, Community and Public Affairs at Harvard University (1984-93); Senior Associate for the Program on Science, Technology and Public Policy at the Kennedy School of Government (1986-93); Vice Chairman of Amnesty International USA (early 1990s); Assistant Secretary of State for Democracy, Human Rights and Labor (under President Bill Clinton, 1993-98); U.S. Ambassador to the Czech Republic (also under President Clinton, 1998-2000); CEO of the John F. Kennedy Library Foundation (2001-09); National Governing Board member with Common Cause (2003); Senior Fellow at Tufts University, where he taught international relations (2007-09); and President and Rector of Central European University (August 2009 through July 2016).

 Strongly opposed to America’s involvement in the Iraq War, Shattuck said in a 2004 interview with UC Berkeley’s Institute of International Studies: “This has been a relatively unilateral intervention with the British at our side, with vast skepticism throughout the region and the world, and others not participating.
 Therefore, it is perceived as illegitimate, even though it could well have been justified as a humanitarian intervention had it been done differently.”
 In the same interview, he condemned the U.S. government’s post-9/11 anti-terrorism measures as unjustified assaults on civil liberties: “The fact that American citizens now can be designated by the Attorney General of the United States as enemy alien combatants and have the Bill of Rights stripped from them completely is an extraordinary assertion of executive power in the name of fighting terrorism.”